Are Rubber Chippings Good for Muddy Gardens?

 Why Do Gardens Become Muddy?

-Rubber chippings are commonly chosen because they create a porous surface that allows water to pass through the gaps between the material, provided the area beneath has been prepared with suitable drainage and a free-draining sub-base.
+Rubber chippings are commonly chosen as a garden drainage solution for surface mud because they create a porous layer that allows water to pass through the gaps between the material, provided the area beneath has been prepared with suitable drainage and a free-draining base.

-Unlike bark, rubber chippings do not rot or decompose over time, which can make them attractive for lower-maintenance landscaping projects.
+Unlike bark, rubber chippings do not rot or decompose over time, which can make them more attractive for lower-maintenance applications — particularly in high-traffic areas where bark would break down quickly and mix into the soil.

 Rubber chippings are commonly used for: